simongarton/AdventOfCode/readme_2025.md

 of splits sort of thing ... but part 2 goes many-worlds, and the numbers get too big to track individually.

 But the insight is that you can derive the number of rays in any given cell by counting the ones above, and above left/right, depending on a couple of basic rules.
-And memos.
+Dynamic programming ...

 Figured it out on the bus into work, had to spend the day itching to get home.